0115 964 7740 - law@curtisparkinson.com

 In terms of stats, according to last November’s Annual Fraud Indicator report, fraud (in all its forms) is still costing the UK more than £190bn a year, with a staggering £6.84bn against individuals.
 Identity theft alone is claiming more victims every year, costing the victim a huge amount of time and money to return things back to normal.

-So, for businesses and individuals alike, working out where the fraud is coming from will determine how best to protect yourself.
-After all, identity fraud can have far-reaching and largely unforeseen effects and, as they say, prevention is better than cure.
+So, working out where the fraud comes from for businesses and individuals alike will determine how best to protect yourself.
+After all, identity fraud can have far-reaching and largely unforeseen effects, and, as they say, prevention is better than cure.

 Always Be Alert Online